isprojects/mstform/README.md

 * Provides a range of standard converters so you don't have to write them yourself.
 * It knows the types of both raw and validated values.
-If you use vscode your editor will tell you if you do something wrong.
-This will work even in plain Javascript if you enable `ts-check`.
+If you use vscode your editor tells you if you do something wrong.
+This works even in plain Javascript if you enable `ts-check`.

 ## Philosophy